 Going through the process of divorce in Rhode Island can be an emotionally trying experience.
 After all, no one goes into marriage with the thought of divorce looming in their minds.
-While it can often times be difficult to see the forest for the trees, approaching a Providence family Court divorce with a level head will help ensure you get the settlement you deserve.
+While it can often times be difficult to see the forest for the trees, approaching a Providence Family Court divorce with a level head will help ensure you get the settlement you deserve.
 Below are ten common mistakes people make during divorce proceedings in Rhode Island Family Court, and tips to avoid these pitfalls.
+Avoiding divorce mistakes is very important.

 2. Failing to Use a Financial Adviser